Criminal Justice (Indian TV series): Plot

-The series soon drifts into life spent by a convict in prison, this is where we can draw similarity between Criminal Justice Season 1 and Shawshank redemption, where you see Aditya slowly adapting to the prison environment, just like Andrew "Andy" Dufresne (Tim Robbins).
-He joins Mustafa (Jackie Shroff) and gang, after being rescued by Taklya (Tushar Gaware) when Layak Talukdar (Dibyendu Bhattacharya) tries to seduce him.
+The series soon drifts into life spent by a convict in prison, this is where we can draw similarity between Criminal Justice Season 1 and Shawshank redemption, where you see Aditya slowly adapting to the prison environment, just like Andrew "Andy" Dufresne.
+He joins Mustafa and gang, after being rescued by Taklya when Layak Talukdar tries to rape him.
 The prison is entirely split into two groups, Layak's gang and Mustafa's gang.
 Aditya starts jelling with Mustafa and gang and in one of the episodes, Aditya is sent to Solitary confinement for 1 year along with Mustafa for being wrongfully caught for peddling drugs in the prison.
 And then the series focuses on how Aditya starts rebelling against Layak becoming like one of the member of Mustafa's gang.
 Meanwhile, Aditya's sister divorces her husband and battles for child custody, Aditya's father starts earning again to survive.
 But they are still left with hope that Aditya will get released from the prison one day.

 Coming back to the case, Nikhat and Madhav start investigating the case together and they build a good rapport with each other.
 Nikhat, Madhav and Raghu Salian soon find out that Sanaya Rath is a drug addict, and she was a volunteer in LDFR, a drug rehabilitation centre, run by Naresh Lakani and his wife Kanika Lakani, a girl named Pallavi (ex-employee of LDFR) reveals that Naresh Lakani runs a racket of child prostitution by trading under privileged children.
 Sanaya wanted to reveal this secret to public and Kanika Lakani wanted to stop this from happening.
 In the end, Aditya fights with Layak and when he is about to kill him, Mustafa does it for him.
 Aditya is released from the prison.
 He comes out braver and better than what he was before going into prison.